Barnet Smiles Dental Care

 • Smile Wish List

-Root Canal
+Root Canal in Barnet

-What is root canal treatment?
+What is root canal treatment and when is it needed?

-Root canal treatment (or endodontics) removes damaged or infected pulp, which is the innermost part of the tooth and consists of nerves, blood vessels and connective tissue.
+Root canal treatment (or endodontics) removes damaged or infected pulp, which is the innermost part of the tooth and consists of nerves, blood vessels, and connective tissue.
 This can help to save a tooth that may otherwise have to be extracted.

 Damage to the pulp is normally caused by deep decay, a deep filling, excessive wear of the outer layers of the tooth, or trauma.
 The symptoms of pulp damage can include pain, increased sensitivity to temperature, discolouration of the affected tooth, a metallic taste, gum tenderness or swelling.
 Sometimes, there may be no symptoms at all.